swisskyrepo/PayloadsAllTheThings/XSS Injection/1 - XSS Filter Bypass.md

 window['location']['href']="http://google.com"
 ```

-## Bypass using an alternate way to execute an alert
+## Bypass using an Alternate Way to Execute an Alert

 From [@brutelogic](https://twitter.com/brutelogic/status/965642032424407040) tweet.